Graph Neural Networks with Feature and Structure Aware Random Walk: Methodology

-where $\Pi = diag(\pi_1,\cdots, \pi_n)$ and Diglacian $T = \Pi(D^{-1}-P)$.
-However, our proposed Diglacian is based on a strong assumption, that is, $G$ is irreducible and aperiodic, which does not necessarily hold for general graphs.
+However, our proposed DiLaplacian is based on a strong assumption, that is, $G$ is irreducible and aperiodic, which does not necessarily hold for general graphs.
 The input digraph may contain multiple connected components or absorbing nodes that make the graph reducible; or it may contain cyclic structures that make the graph periodic.
 In these cases, there is no guarantee for the positive, existence and uniqueness of the stationary distribution $\pi$.
-The solution in~\cite{tong2020digraph} adds a teleporting probability distribution over all the nodes to address this issue, with the help of PageRank~\cite{page1999pagerank} that amends the transition matrix as $P_{pr}=\alpha P + (1-\alpha) \frac{e e^\top}{N}$, where $\alpha \in (0,1)$ and $e$ is the all-one column vector. $P_{pr}$ means that the walker can randomly choose a non-neighbor node as the next step with probability $\frac{1-\alpha}{N}$.
-It is obvious that $P_{pr}$ is irreducible and aperiodic, so it has a unique $\pi$.
-However, this solution yields a complete graph with a dense matrix $P_{pr}$, which is extremely unfriendly to subsequent operations.
-Noticing that the input graph is attributed, i.e., every node has a feature vector $x \in \mathbb{R}^d$ (node degree, centrality or shortest path matrix can be node features if $X$ is absent), we therefore provide an alternative method based on both features and topological structures of the graph, namely Feature-Aware PageRank, which yields a sparse, irreducible and aperiodic transition matrix.
+To make a digraph I\&A, ~\citet{tong2020digraph} add a teleporting probability distribution over all the nodes to address this issue, with the help of PageRank~\cite{page1999pagerank} that amends the transition matrix as $\mathbf{P}_{pr}=\gamma \mathbf{P} + (1-\gamma) \frac{e e^\top}{N}$, where $\gamma \in (0,1)$ and $e$ is the all-one column vector. $\mathbf{P}_{pr}$ means that the walker can randomly choose a non-neighbor node as the next step with probability $\frac{1-\gamma}{N}$.
+It is obvious that $\mathbf{P}_{pr}$ is irreducible and aperiodic, so it has a unique $\pi$.
+However, this solution yields a complete graph with a dense matrix $\mathbf{P}_{pr}$, which is extremely unfriendly to subsequent operations.
+Noticing that the input graph is attributed, i.e., every node has a feature vector $x \in \mathbb{R}^d$ (node degree, centrality or shortest path matrix can be node features if $\mathbf{X}$ is absent), we therefore provide an alternative method based on both features and topological structures of the graph, namely Feature-aware PageRank, which yields a sparse, irreducible and aperiodic transition matrix.
 In addition, for graphs with strong heterophily, the original topological structure is unreliable for MPNN-based GNNs, while the global feature-wise similarity between nodes provides an opportunity for the model to mitigate the effect of heterophilous structure.

-\subsection{Feature-Aware PageRank}
+\subsection{Feature-aware PageRank}